M'Baye Niang

-He made his professional debut at the age of 16 in a league match for Caen.
+He made his professional debut at the age of 16, in a league match for Caen.
 His playing style has also drawn comparisons to Mario Balotelli.

 Internationally, he represented France at under-16, under-17 and under-21 levels, before opting to represent his ancestral Senegal internationally in October 2017.

+Early life

+Niang was born in Meulan, a commune in the Yvelines department of the Île-de-France region, to Senegalese parents.

 Club career

 Early career

-Niang was born in Meulan, a commune in the Yvelines department of the Île-de-France region, to Senegalese parents.
-He began his football career at the age of seven playing for local club Basse-Seine Les Mureaux.
+Niang began his football career at the age of seven playing for local club Basse-Seine Les Mureaux.
 Niang spent two years at the club before being spotted by amateur club Poissy.
 After hearing of the player through word of mouth, Niang was spotted by professional club Caen scouts Laurent Glaize and David Lasry.
 Glaize later stated that before scouting the player, he was informed that Niang was possibly a présu, a player claiming to be younger than his actual date of birth.
 The claim was made primarily because of Niang's height, which stood at 1.75 m when he was 13 years old.
 Despite the claim, the scouts continued to pursue Niang, who was also being linked to other professional clubs in France, such as Lille and Paris Saint-Germain.